Approved August 27, 2007

 Section 3 The Regulations for Ethics of Reviewers

 The Reviewers conscientiously evaluate the papers within a period prescribed by the regulations and must notify the results of the evaluation to the editorial board.
 If they are determined not to be the right person to evaluate the papers, they shall inform the editorial board without any delay.

 Reviewers should evaluate the papers fairly by objective criteria, without the personal friendship or personal academic beliefs.
 Reviewers should not drop the paper without the well-founded or with conflict of reviewers’ perspective or interpretation.

 The reviewers shall respect the personality and independence of a professional intellectuals.
 The audit opinion should be revealing their judgments on paper.
 The part that needs to be complemented is also explained in detail with the reasons.

 The Reviewers must keep secret for the reviewing paper.
-Unless specifically advised to obtain a paper evaluation, showing the paper to another person and discussing it with others is not preferable.
-In addition, the contents of the paper should not be quoted without the consent of the author prior to publication.
+Unless specifically advised to obtain a paper evaluation, showing the paper to another person and discussing it with others is not permitted.
+In addition, the contents of the paper should not be disclosed at any case, prior to publication.

 Chapter 2 The Regulations for Ethics, Enforcement Guidelines